Amicus curiae brief to the Federal Administrative Court regarding the banning of the Internet platform linksunten.indymedia

-The GFF has intervened in the proceedings before the Federal Administrative Court concerning the banning of linksunten.indymedia with an amicus curiae brief.
+The GFF intervened in the proceedings before the Federal Administrative Court concerning the banning of linksunten.indymedia with an amicus curiae brief.
 The Internet platform was banned by the Federal Ministry of the Interior (BMI) in August 2017, based on the Association Act (Vereinsgesetz).
-The GFF considers this to be an abuse of the law on associations and a violation of the proportionality principle as well as the European Convention on Human Rights.
+The Federal Administrative Court dismissed the appeals against the ban on formal grounds.
+A constitutional complaint is still pending.

 Abuse of the Association Act